 If an Internal Audit Division belongs to a company of the Group that does not have an ACC, the board of directors of such company shall be in charge of approving said changes to the annual activities plan.

-5. Compliance with the annual activities plan shall be one of the objectives of the director of the Internal Audit Area and of the heads of the Internal Audit Divisions.
+5. Compliance with the annual activities plan shall be one of the objectives of the Chief Internal Audit and Risk Officer and of the heads of the Internal Audit Divisions.

 Article 11.- Activities Report and Recommendations